Petitions

 - is a Canadian citizen, and

-- resides in Calgary when he or she signed the petition.
+- resides in Calgary when they signed the petition.

-Prior to collecting signatures for a petition, petitioners are strongly encouraged to review the legislation to ensure the petition meets all of the legislative requirements.
+Prior to collecting signatures for a petition, you are strongly encouraged to review the Municipal Government Act to ensure the petition meets all of the legislative requirements.

 Petition considerations